Perkedel/CVR_Stuffings/README.md

   - And out of some, if this is critically sought after, **it can even bypass INACTIVE status**!!
 Who knows!
   - So if you are really sure that the 3D Model were sought after to be here in CVR, don't hesitate to consult with us (JOELwindows7, Discord), and we'll gladly review and discuss.
   - Note again, you shall not expect things would be done fast.
+- Advertisement image files will be disclosed in the `Sprite` folder.
+- Advertisement Life Span: **`POSITIVE_INFINITY`**.
+  - Ads may not contains: Spam, Scam, Cyrptocurrency & NFTs (Except right clicked ones), Download Exclusive to join guild (Download file is okay if no need login), Paywalled & Subscription required files, Virus & Malwares.
+  - NSFW ads are allowed, but they will only appear in NSFW worlds.
+  - Please be honestful to all products contained to be promoted, as we have no time to see details.
+If e.g. we found there is exclusive download behind this join guild or worse **Paywall & Subscriptions**, **your ad will be immediately removed by the next update**.
+Gamers may report any promotion that violates our guidelines by contacting Kaorfa at `JOELwindows7`, Discord under DM Prefix `REPORT_AD`.
+  - Some advertisement may be removed at discretion of Perkedel Technologies by the next update of our World.
+  - If your product is critical to be promoted for all gamers to know such as ones that's Gratis, Open Source, & FULL VERSION, either some or better all (Priotizing Gratis), at discretion of Perkedel Technologies, **you may be promoted automatically free of charge** without having to contact us or anything.
+We will cover all the marketing materials for you if you don't have any.

 ## Sauces Total